Promote your app with keywords

 The App Store may have its own keyword field, but the name and subtitle carry most of the weight, so you should think carefully about which words to use there.
 You have a 30-character limit for each one and 100 for the separate keywords field.
 You can check out Apple’s tips on their website.

 On the other hand, Google Play takes almost every piece of text into consideration.
 Although the name, short and long descriptions are the key players here, the developer’s name and the URL can also be used to your advantage.
 All of this means that in Google Play it is advisable to use long-tail keywords that will help you stand out from the competition.
 Furthermore, since both descriptions hold the same weight, and there’s no specific field for keywords, it’s important to keep keyword density (i.e., how many times a keyword is used) in mind.
 You should repeat these words about 4 or 5 times throughout the descriptions.
 You can see Google’s specifications on their website.

 What happens next?

 Always bear in mind that in a constantly shifting world, keywords are not the exception.
 And this goes for the whole app store optimization process.
 To promote your app with keywords you will need to regularly monitor your keywords and change them if necessary.
 You can, of course, keep working on it yourself as we have already stated, but you also have sites like the ones mentioned above (App Annie, Sensor Tower, and The Tool) that allow you not only to better choose your keywords but to track and monitor them (as well as your competitors).
 This way you can keep improving on the go.

 So, what’s the takeaway?

 With millions of apps available in the stores, it is crucial to find a way to make yours stand out in order to succeed.
-Keywords are a big part of this, providing you with an excellent tool to reach your intended audience.
+Promote your app with keywords is a big part of this, providing you with an excellent tool to reach your intended audience.
 Apart from your own brain, there are many tools that can help you with this mighty task where the user’s train of thought takes the lead.